MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 1. Review the license agreement for {{ site.data.keys.mf_server }}.
 The license files can be viewed when you download the installation repository from Passport Advantage .
 2. Extract the compressed file of {{ site.data.keys.mf_server }} repository, that you downloaded, to a folder.

-    You can download the repository from the I{{ site.data.keys.product }} eAssembly on [IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).
-The name of the pack is **{{ site.data.keys.product }} V8.0 .zip file of Installation Manager Repository for IBM MobileFirst Platform Server**.
+    You can download the repository from the {{ site.data.keys.product }} eAssembly on [IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).
+The name of the pack is **IBM MobileFirst Foundation V{{ site.data.keys.product_V_R }} .zip file of Installation Manager Repository for IBM MobileFirst Platform Server**.

     In the steps that follow, the directory where you extract the installer is referred as **mfp\_repository\_dir**.
 It contains a **MobileFirst\_Platform\_Server/disk1** folder.
 3. Start a command line and go to **installation\_manager\_install\_dir/tools/eclipse/**.